itspria/BootcampProject2/README.md

 - Had to change data types as the data type of the data in the dataframe did not match the one in the newly created SQL table
 - Understanding and interpreting the data, streamlining the interests was a challenge

+### Questions Answered by our Data

+If one were to compare our two tables they could find which months were less busy on certain islands in Hawaii.
+They could also find the different costs of accommodations on each island in any given month.

+Thus they could find answers to these questions:

+-	When is the right time to travel to Hawaii?
+-	What would be the cost of travel?
+-	Is it easy to find accommodations during that time?